FuseByExample/esb-transactions/README.md

 On the MBeans tab, navigate to `org.apache.activemq` &rarr; `fusemq` &rarr; `Queue` &rarr; `Input.Flights`.
 Send a few messages to the queue using the `sendTextMessage(String body, String user, String password)` operation.
-For the second and third password, use the username and password you configured earlier.
+For the second and third parameter, use the username and password you configured earlier.
 The first parameter will become the flight ID in the database, so just use your imagination for that one ;)

 ### Verifying the result